-- (1) In this section "disentitled employee" means an employee who refuses to work for any period - (a) on the grounds that to do so would involve a risk of injury or harm to the health of any person; or - (b) on the grounds that another employee refuses to work because to do so would involve a risk of injury or harm to the health of any person, but does not include a person who has refused to work as mentioned in section 26(1) and who is entitled to pay and other benefits under section 28(1).
+- In this section "disentitled employee" means an employee who (1) refuses to work for any period - on the grounds that to do so would involve a risk of injury or harm to the health of any person; or - (b) on the grounds that another employee refuses to work because to do so would involve a risk of injury or harm to the health of any person,

-- (2) An employee who accepts from his or her employer, in respect of any period during which that employee is a disentitled employee, any pay or other benefits to which the employee would have been entitled if he or she had continued to work commits an offence. - (3) An employer that pays or provides to an employee, in respect of any period during which the employee is a disentitled employee, any pay or other benefits to which the employee would have been entitled if the employee had continued to work commits an offence.
+- An employee who accepts from his or her employer, in respect (2) of any period during which that employee is a disentitled employee, any pay or other benefits to which the employee would have been entitled if he or she had continued to work commits an offence. - (3) An employer that pays or provides to an employee, in respect of any period during which the employee is a disentitled employee, risk any pay or other benefits to which the employee would have been entitled if the employee had continued to work commits an offence.